Tottenham Court Road station: Expansion as part of Crossrail

 On Dean Street, a dedicated western entrance and ticket hall was built to access the new Elizabeth line platforms.
 These platforms stretch for 230 m between the two ticket halls, underneath Soho Square.
 The completed western entrance and Crossrail platforms were handed over to TfL in early 2021.
 Crossrail links Tottenham Court Road to Canary Wharf, Abbey Wood, Stratford, and Shenfield in the east with Paddington, Heathrow and Reading in the west.
 The central section of the Elizabeth line opened on 24 May 2022 between Paddington and Abbey Wood.
-Direct service to Reading, Heathrow, Stratford and Shenfield will commence in late 2022.
+Direct service to Reading, Heathrow, Stratford and Shenfield commenced on 6 November 2022.

 As part of a plan to raise £500 million from development above new Crossrail stations, a residential development of 92 homes as well as retail units will be built above the western ticket hall by developer Galliard Homes and a new West End theatre as well as retail and office space will be built above the eastern ticket hall by developer Derwent London.
-The new theatre will be the first West End theatre to open in over 50 years.
+The new theatre, @sohoplace, opened on 15 October 2022 and was the first West End theatre to open in over 50 years.

 Artworks

 In the mid 1980s, Eduardo Paolozzi was commissioned to create an artwork for the station.
-The design includes panels of tessellated and hand cut smalti mural mosaic, and is a distinct and noticeable feature of the station.
+The design includes panels of tessellated and hand-cut smalti mural mosaic, and is a distinct and noticeable feature of the station.
 The frenetic design was intended to reflect the station's position adjacent to Tottenham Court Road's large concentration of hi-fi and electronics shops.
 During the expansion of the station for Crossrail, sections of the mosaic were restored, moved or replaced while other section were destroyed, some sections of which have been removed to be conserved at the University of Edinburgh.